arkan481/Terraform-DO-Sample/README.md

 - [x] Document the image requirements.

 ### DOCTL
+- [ ] Create a SSH key resource using Terraform
+- [ ] Confiture Droplet's SSH key using Terraform.
 - [ ] Configure Docker login in droplet.
 - [ ] Deploy the app using `docker run` command.
 - [ ] Store every environment variables in GitHub secret.